 How does Aconite work?

-Aconite root contains chemicals may improve circulation, but also contains chemicals that can adversely affect the heart, muscles, and nerves.
+Aconite root contains chemicals that may improve circulation, but it also contains chemicals that can seriously harm the heart, muscles, and nerves.

 Are there safety concerns?

 Some people use aconite in a cream or lotion that is applied to the skin.
-It is not known if aconite is safe when applied to the skin.
+This practice is also dangerous.
+The poisons in aconite can be absorbed through the skin, causing severe side effects.

 Dosing considerations for Aconite.